ddm2000/Booths_Multiplier/README.md

 - ldCount : To load the count value into the counter.
 - decr    : To decrement the counter.

-There are some signals which act as feedback to the control path.
-These are provided by the data path.
+Data path to control path:

-- iszero  : To check whether counter has reached to zero or not
+- iszero  : To check whether counter has reached to zero or not.
-- q0, qm1 : Q(0and Q(-1)
+- q0, qm1 : Q(0) and Q(-1) are the bits which decide the ALU operations.

+Signals exclusive to control path:

+- start   : This bit is set to start the multiplication.
+- done    : This bit is set when the multiplication is finished.
 # SIMULATION RESULTS